 - Garbanzo Flour: Garbanzo beans are also known as besan, gram, chana, and chickpeas.
 Garbanzo flour is frequently used in Indian and Southern European cuisines and does not have to be combined with other flours (although it can).
 Try a French socca, and Indian Besan Puda, or a Sicilian panelle.

 - Garfava Flour: A mixture of garbanzo and fava flour, garfava flour frequently appears in gluten free baking mixes.
-I often substitute it for the soy flour in my all-purpose mix.
+I often substitute it for the soy flour in my Gluten Free All Purpose Flour.
 (The light bean flour in the Bette Hagman cookbooks is garfava flour)

 - Green Pea Flour: Add reconstituted grean pea flour to guacamole to lower the fat content and add extra nutriens; use as part of your baking mix for chocolate cakes and brownies; use to thicken soups and stews.